-School Plans must articulate a vision for how all school resources - including operating and grant funds - will be used to (1) implement District approved strategies and (2) address challenges identified in the school's precise problem statements and during the root cause analysis process.
+School plans must articulate a vision for how all school resources - including operating and grant funds - will be used to (1) implement District approved strategies and actions in alignment with the District's strategic plan, Accelerate Philly, and (2) address challenges identified in the needs assessment portion of the school planning process, which consists of a data review and root cause analyses for all of the District's stated priority areas.
 All schools should follow the planning framework and timeline developed by the Planning and Evidence-based Supports Office (PESO).
-In conjunction with PESO, Grant Compliance and the Office of Management of Budget will monitor for evidence that School Plans are aligned to the District's approved strategies and the school's root cause issues ('Why' statements) during the school budget development period and throughout the school year.
-Detailed spending plans naming specific activities and targeted student groups should be detailed for all funds.
+In conjunction with PESO, Grant Compliance and the Office of Management of Budget will monitor for evidence that school plans are aligned to both Accelerate Philly as well as the school's root cause issues ('Why' statements) during the school budget development period and throughout the school year.
+Detailed spending plans naming specific activities, funding source, and alignment to goal areas should be detailed for all funds.

-During implementation, schools requesting material budget changes to the focus of the School Plan will result in the Grant Compliance Monitor or Office of Management and Budget Analyst referring the request to PESO and the Assistant Superintendent for review.
+During implementation, schools requesting material budget changes to the focus of the school plan will result in the Grant Compliance Monitor or Office of Management and Budget Analyst referring the request to PESO and the Assistant Superintendent for review.